warmana/cloudant-docs-fork/source/includes/api/_cqsearch.md

 <!--
-As the astute observer will have noticed there are a number of queries that are not directly answerable using the given scheme described above.
+As the astute observer will have noticed there are a number of queries that are not directly answerable using the given scheme described earlier.
 A good example would be searching using the `$elemMatch` operator which applies to objects in arrays.
 Given that we erase array position of fields we are unable to determine the difference between field names originating from separate elemnts.
 Consider a search for large red shirts with the following documents: